tgjones/tgjones.github.io/_posts/2018-03-06-parsing-command-and-conquer-generals-replay-files.md

     <iframe width="560" height="315" src="https://www.youtube.com/embed/XNP_DfLrVQw" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>
 </div>

 The code for "playing" a replay iterates through the chunks, with the appropriate timing, and executes each chunk's order - for example, creating a building or setting the camera's position.
 There's a huge amount still to do.
 There are some mysteries that will have to be solved, such as the random number generator (RNG) used by Generals, so there are no guarantees that we'll really be able to do it - but if I worried too much about that, I wouldn't have started OpenSAGE in the first place.
-On the bright side, much of the code for viewing a replay will carry over, as-is, to actually playing single-player and multi-player games.
+On the bright side, much of the code for running through a replay will carry over, as-is, to actually playing single-player and multi-player games.

 ## The end